ManuelMarienhoff/Pizza-Sales-Data-Analysis/README.md

 You can view the [complete SQL analysis script](pizzaSalesQueries.sql) used to extract, analyze, and prepare the data for Tableu.

-The source [dataset](pizza_sales.csv) utilized in this project is available for download
+The source [dataset](pizza_sales.csv) utilized in this project is available for download.

 ---

 ## 2. Data Structure Overview